christiangerbig/Trackertools/README.md

 - Homepage
    - What the app is about.
 - Header
-   - Links to access all tools and  Link to Homepage.
+   - Links to access all tools and  Link to Homepage
+- Footer
+   - Links to my GitHub and LinkedIn
 - TonePortaStep
    - Input fields for the calculation Links to About and Help
 - VolSlideStep